rstudio-education/glossRy/README.md

   [reprex](https://github.com/tidyverse/reprex) package can help!

-**Relative row number**: the index of a row in a displayed portion of a table, which may or may not be the same as the **absolut row number** within the table.
+**Relative row number**: the index of a row in a displayed portion of a table, which may or may not be the same as the **absolute row number** within the table.

 **Repository**: FIXME